Sanjin72W/Sanjin72W.github.io/_pages/about.md

 - *2022.09 - 2026.06 (Expected)*, Major in Automation, school of computer science, Southwest University(UWA Joint Program).

 # 💬 Recommendation Letter
-- *Prof.Xiaoqin Tang*: My supervisor, Associate Professor， School of Computer Science, Southwest University.
+- *Prof.Xiaoqin Tang*: My supervisor, Associate Professor，School of Computer Science, Southwest University.
 - *Prof.Brain Usher*: Professor, who was formerly the dean of the Faculty of Engineering at La Trobe University, is now a part-time lecturer at UWA.
 - *Dr.Anwarul Patwary*: Lecturer, School of Physics, Maths and Computing, Computer Science and Software Engineering, UWA.